 Georgia Regents University College of Dental Medicine

-- Educated 310 students total in all four classes – on the way to a goal of 400 total students by 2016.
+- Will educate 320 students total in all four classes – on the way to a goal of 400 total students by 2016.
 In the past 45 years, 2,254 DMDs have earned their degrees here.

 Students begin treating patients as early as sophomore year, enjoying a seamless transition from lecture halls and laboratories to clinics.
 As they master new skills they practice them in the clinic, closely supervised by caring, committed faculty.
 The fourth year of education is devoted almost solely to patient care.
 Students also practice their skills in clinics and facilities throughout the state.
 To become a student, click here.